zeya2u9/COMEX/README.md

 # COMEX
 This repository contains the code implementation of paper titled "COMEX: Deeply Observing Application Behavior on Real Android Devices" accepted in Usenix CSET'24.
 COMEX is a testbed for dynamic analysis of android applications on real mobile devices.
+Refer to paper [here](https://dl.acm.org/doi/10.1145/3675741.3675745).

 ## COMEX Design Details